 The procedure applied by the housing authority for an Incremental Purchase Scheme will be as set out in Part 3 of the 2009 Act and the Housing (Incremental Purchase) Regulations 2010 (S.I.
 No. 252 of 2010).
 Properties are designated by Manager's Order for use for Incremental Purchase Schemes.

-'The Council will operate a Choice Based Letting System (CBL) to enable qualified households to exercise greater choice and involvement in selecting a new home.
-However, not all dwellings becoming available for letting will be offered through CBL.
-In particular, dwellings designated for example for the accommodation of elderly or older persons, for physically disabled persons or other dwellings as may be required due to exceptional or necessary circumstances will not be allocated through CBL.
+The Council will operate a Choice Based Letting System (CBL) to enable qualified households to exercise greater choice and involvement in selecting a new home.